Feramance/qBitrr/README.md

 Some things to know before using it.

-- 1. Qbitrr works best with qBittorrent 4.5.x
+- 1. qBitrr works best with qBittorrent 4.5.x
 - 2. You need to run the `qbitrr --gen-config` move the generated file to `~/.config/qBitManager/config.toml` (~ is your home directory, i.e `C:\Users\{User}`)
 - 3. I have [Sonarr](https://github.com/Sonarr/Sonarr) and [Radarr](https://github.com/Radarr/Radarr) both setup to add tags to all downloads.
 - 4. I have qBit setup to have to create sub-folder for downloads and for the download folder to